 I faced death early and somehow survived.
 I know the strength and persistence of life.
 I know that even when we are in pain or endless struggle, life force is still moving us forward.

-We can dig under the distractions of the modern world and the avoidance of our own pain to unearth and reclaim what is here now alive within us.
+We can dig under the distractions of the modern world and the roots of our own pain to unearth and reclaim what is here now alive within us.
 Time is not only linear or sequential.
 It can spiral and twist into knots.
 It can catapult us in an instant to a moment decades ago as if that moment were now.
-And it is, in our nervous systems, in a place that doesn’t forgot, and that knows exactly what is needed.
+And it is, in our nervous systems, in a place that doesn’t forget, and that knows exactly what is needed to reclaim the present moment and feel alive and whole in it.